-Amendments to HKAS 1 and HKAS 8 are effective for annual reporting period beginning on or after 1 January 2020 and apply prospectively.
+The amendments to HKAS 1 are effective for annual reporting period beginning on or after 1 January 2023 and are applied prospectively.
 Earlier application is permitted.
-The directors expect that the amendments have no material impact on these consolidated financial statements.
+Except for the disclosures of accounting policies in note 2 may need to be revised to cope with the above changes, the directors expect that the amendments have no other material impact on the consolidated financial statements.